-Philosophy provides a tool kit to critically engage with difficult and important questions.
-It seems that some actions are right and others are wrong but it is difficult to explain if this is because one produces better outcomes or the other respects humanity.
+Philosophy provides a toolkit to critically engage with difficult and important questions.
+It seems that some actions are right and others are wrong, but it’s difficult to explain if this is because one produces better outcomes or the other respects humanity.
 It seems that some scientific claims are almost certainly true, but a crucial element of the success of science is its willingness to revise its claims in light of new evidence.
-It seems that there is little more to our brains than complex neural networks but how do these networks generate intense feelings?
+It seems that there is little more to our brains than complex neural networks, but how do these networks generate intense feelings?

 Discussing these abstract problems develops the philosophical tools necessary to deal with practical problems, such as whether an unpopular theory should be accepted, or to what extent we can appeal to common sense when arguing about a radical claim.
-In grappling with these issues philosophers seek to build a well-grounded picture of the world and of human life.
-The key skill for a philosopher is the ability to construct and dissect arguments, so a central part of all philosophy is training in clear and effective reasoning.
-The core philosophical disciplines focus on the nature of reasoning, knowledge and existence.
-But philosophical issues arise in many disciplines and professions (including law, medicine, business and science, among others).
+In grappling with these issues, philosophers seek to build a well-grounded picture of the world and of human life.
+The key skill for a philosopher is the ability to construct and dissect arguments – a central part of all philosophy is training in clear and effective reasoning.

 Philosophy at Otago

-The Philosophy Programme at Otago University has an outstanding reputation for research, in a country known internationally for its strength in philosophy.
-In the 2012 New Zealand Performance Based Research Fund Quality Evaluation, we were the highest scoring philosophy department in the country, and the second highest department in any discipline.
-Our research strengths include metaphysics, epistemology, ethical theory, philosophy of science, philosophical logic, early modern philosophy, philosophy of language and mind.
+he Philosophy programme at Otago has an outstanding reputation for research, in a country known internationally for its strength in philosophy.
+Our research specialisations include metaphysics, epistemology, ethical theory, philosophy of science, philosophical logic, early modern philosophy, philosophy of artificial intelligence, and the philosophy of language and mind.

 No previous acquaintance with philosophy is needed to take any of our 100-level papers, or many of our 200-level papers.